Marine murder suspect who abandoned Camp Lejeune post believed to be in Virginia

-ROANOKE, VA.
-(WTVD) -- Roanoke police officers are looking for Michael Brown, a murder suspect believed to have killed his mother's boyfriend.
+ROANOKE, Va. -- Virginia police officers are looking for Michael Brown, a murder suspect believed to have killed his mother's boyfriend.

-Brown is a Marine who was stationed at Camp Lejeune.
-On Oct.
-18 he abandoned his post.
+Brown is a Marine who was stationed at Camp Lejeune in Jacksonville, North Carolina.
+Officials say he abandoned his post on October 18.

 On November 9, Brown's mother's boyfriend, Rodney Brown, 54, was found dead in Hardy, Virginia.